 These are the essentials I can’t live without:

-- Kadai – a metal pan with high, slopping sides.
+- Kadai – a metal pan with high, sloping sides.

-- Tawa – for cooking Indian breads like Chapati, Paratha and Naan.
+- Tawa – for cooking Indian bread like Chapati, Paratha, and Naan.

 - Masala Dabba – for storing & easy access to your most used spices.

 - Pressure Cooker – for saving time and cooking Dal.

 - Mixer Grinder – for making chutneys, pastes, and spice mixes.

 In the list below I have included all the Indian cookware you can imagine with helpful information and links to buy.
 I’ve included not just pots and pans but utensils, storage pots, everyday items, and ones for special occasions.